OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 We have presented a method for predicting the most likely evolutionary trajectories to multiple mutants by parameterising thermodynamic evolutionary model using Flex ddG predictions.
 The most likely pathways predicted by our model to the pyrimethamine-resistant quadruple PfDHFR mutant correspond well to those predicted in Lozovsky et al., 2009, generated using experimentally determined IC50 values of PfDHFR pyrimethamine binding.
 The two most likely pathways based on experimental IC50 values were found in the top two most likely pathways to the quadruple mutation based on our simulations using predictions of binding free energy.
 Whilst our simulations disagreed with the simulations in Lozovsky et al., 2009, in terms of which were the most frequently realised pathways out of the total number of runs, where a realised pathway does not necessarily have to reach the quadruple mutation, our model is able to capture the most likely order of fixation of mutations leading to a particular multiple mutant in general agreement with the simulations in Lozovsky et al., 2009.

 We also simulated the most likely evolutionary trajectories to the PvDHFR quadruple mutation N50I,S58R,S117N,I173L and compared our results to those predicted in Jiang et al., 2013.
-They considered the relative growth rates of the different alleles at different drug concentrations when simulating evolutionary trajectories, which incorporate both change in pyrimethamine binding affinity (Ki) and catalytic activity (kcat).
+They considered the relative growth rates of the different alleles at different drug concentrations when simulating evolutionary trajectories, which incorporate both change in pyrimethamine binding affinity ($K_{i}$) and catalytic activity ($k_{cat}$).
 Our top two most likely pathways to the quadruple correspond to their top two most likely pathways for the highest pyrimethamine concentration they consider, albeit in reverse order.
 At high pyrimethamine concentrations, it is likely mutations that significantly reduce binding affinity will be selectively favoured even if there is a slight reduction in catalytic activity.
 Indeed, Rodrigues et al., 2016, observed a clear trade-off between catalytic activity and binding affinity for increased drug resistance.
-This may be why our predictions agree well their predictions for high pyrimethamine concentration, but not for low-to-middle pyrimethamine concentrations, because even though ligand concentration is included in our equation for protein fitness (Equation 1), our model cannot account for adaptive conflict between Ki and kcat.
+This may be why our predictions agree well their predictions for high pyrimethamine concentration, but not for low-to-middle pyrimethamine concentrations, because even though ligand concentration is included in our equation for protein fitness (Equation 1), our model cannot account for adaptive conflict between $K_{i}$ and $k_{cat}$.
 This highlights a limitation of our method as it only accounts for changes in binding affinity and does not account for changes in protein function.

 Similarly, Ogbunugafor et al., 2016, demonstrated the importance of environmental variables on the evolution of drug resistance in PfDHFR by simulating evolution considering empirical growth measures and IC50 values across drug concentrations.
 They found that the rank order of allele fitness is a function of drug concentration and the preferred pathways to the fittest allele depend upon the environment.
 Therefore, whilst the model presented here captures the most likely pathways to resistance for high drug concentration, it is unable to predict important evolutionary dynamics that arise as a function of the environment.
 Therefore, the pathways predicted here should be considered the most likely pathways under sustained use of high concentrations of pyrimethamine.